 Step 4.
 Specify Microsoft SharePoint Connection Settings

-At this step of the wizard, specify a Microsoft SharePoint server to which you want to connect, provide user credentials, assign appropriate permissions and configure advanced settings.
+At this step of the wizard, specify a Microsoft SharePoint server to which you want to connect, provide authentication credentials, assign permissions and configure advanced settings.

 To specify connection settings to the on-premises Microsoft SharePoint server, do the following:

-- In the Server name and port field, specify a Microsoft SharePoint server name and the WinRM port.
+- In the Server name and port field, specify a Microsoft SharePoint server name and the WinRM port number.

-- Click Advanced if you want to skip one or more SSL verifications and select any of the following check boxes:
+- Click Advanced if you want to configure whether to connect to the Microsoft SharePoint server using SSL and to skip one or more SSL verifications.
+To do this, select or clear any of the following check boxes:

 - Skip certificate trusted authority verification